19hours/sg-statutes/Acts/Mental Capacity Act.md

 (8) Subsections (5) and (6) are without prejudice to any right of disclosure under this Act or any other written law or rule of law.

-(9) The Public Guardian shall be deemed to be a public servant for the purposes of the Penal Code (Cap.
+(9) The Public Guardian and every Assistant Public Guardian are deemed to be public servants for the purposes of the Penal Code (Cap.
 224).

+[Act 10 of 2016 wef 30/06/2016]

 ### Functions of Public Guardian